Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 cat cloudfoxable-gaad.json | jq '.Policies[] | select(.PolicyName=="trust-me")'
 ```

 This shows that a GitHub Action can be used to authenticate as `t_rodman` via `sts:AssumeRoleWithWebIdentity` from the repo in concern.
 Also, the role can get SSM parameters `trust-*`.
 With a little googling, this can be done via an action published by AWS.
-In the repo, a workflow can be setup as follows &rarr;
+In the repo, a workflow can be set up as follows &rarr;

 ```yml
 name: cloudfoxableattack